 Our classroom time is academically focused on all core subjects, and our methodologies feature mixed age groups where the lessons and curricula honor the unique learning styles and developmental pacing of our students.
 We also offer related arts that are classically applicable and therapeutic to the human spirit: crafting, gardening, mindfulness, Latin, and the arts.

-We recognize the value of unstructured, mixed-age play for our children, (called “Masterful Inactivity” by renowned educator and philosopher Charlotte Mason) and the critical role it holds in healthy development.
+We recognize the value of unstructured, mixed-age play for our children, regardless of age (called “Masterful Inactivity” by renowned educator and philosopher Charlotte Mason) and the critical role it holds in healthy development.
 Accordingly, unstructured play is interwoven with structured learning time on a daily basis.

 Our days begin at 8:00 a.m. and flow into learning about core subjects- reading, writing, math, science, history, and Latin.
 Students receive individual tutoring each week to meet their unique academic needs.
 Our learning is centered around spending as much time as possible in nature, as well as honoring children's equally important needs for social emotional engagement and creative play.
 Dismissal is at 2:30 p.m.